shtlrs/apitest_assignment/README.md

 # Project Title

-GitHub's Gist API test
+GitHub's Gist API test with Python's requests library.

 ## Getting Started

 This project was written in python to test Github's gist api.
 The test cases were developped using the Behavior Driven Development method.
-The requests were sent using python's 3rd party library: request.
+The requests were sent using python's 3rd party library: requests.

 ### Prerequisites